control-toolbox/OptimalControlProblems.jl/docs/src/problems-introduction.md

     The initial time $t_0$, the final time $t_f$ can be free.
 More generally, we can have a set of variables to optimise under some additional constraints.

 The so-called direct approach transforms the infinite dimensional optimal control problem (OCP) into a finite dimensional optimization problem (NLP).
 This is done by a discretization in time by Runge-Kutta methods applied to the state and control variables, as well as the dynamics equation.
 These methods are usually less precise than indirect methods based on [Pontryagin’s Maximum Principle](https://en.wikipedia.org/w/index.php?title=Pontryagin's_maximum_principle&oldid=1160355192), but more robust with respect to the initialization.
 Also, they are more straightforward to apply, hence their wide use in industrial applications.
-We refer the reader to [^1] and [^2] for more details on direct transcription methods and NLP algorithms.

-[^1]: J. T. Betts.
-Practical methods for optimal control using nonlinear programming.
-Society for Industrial and Applied Mathematics (SIAM), Philadelphia, PA, 2001.

-[^2]: J. Nocedal and S.J.
-Wright.
-Numerical optimization.
-Springer-Verlag, New York, 1999.****

 In OptimalControlProblems package, each optimal control problem is discretised by the trapezoidal rule on a uniform grid: